Author: Azizur Rahman

-Aziz Rahman and Joshua Ray of Rahman Ravelli detail the SFO’s powers and how companies should approach internally investigating allegations of bribery.
+Aziz Rahman of Rahman Ravelli detais the SFO’s powers and how companies should approach internally investigating allegations of bribery.

 The Serious Fraud Office (SFO) receives information from many sources, which it assesses to see if it is worthy of investigation.
 If the SFO believes the situation undermines UK financial and corporate interests, it will accept it for investigation; involving the unique range of powers it has under Section 2 of the Criminal Justice Act 1987.